cdapio/coopr/docs/docs/source/rest/clusters.rst

      - Bad request.
 Missing name, clusterTemplate, or numMachines in the request body.
    * - 401 (UNAUTHORIZED)
      - If the user is unauthorized to make this request.
+   * - 409 (CONFLICT)
+     - If the creation of the cluster would cause tenant quotas to be violated.

 Example
 ^^^^^^^^